Command line interface (CLI)

 $ nextflow -dockerize COMMAND [arg...]

-as a docker container to execute a pipeline.
+• Invoke nextflow as a Docker container to execute a pipeline:

 $ nextflow -dockerize run nextflow-io/hello